abelkalavadakken/abelkalavadakken/README.md

 ## ⚡ Fun Facts

-- 🏍️ Ride vintage bikes & explore backroads while pondering system design
+- 🏍️ Ride vintage bikes & explore backroads and hiking through mountains
-- 🧠 Deeply curious about neuro-optimization and flow state hacking for engineers
+- 🧠 Deeply curious about neuro-optimization and flow state hacking
 - 📚 Obsessed with performance tuning at both the hardware and code levels
-- 🧘 Meditate like a monk, code like a trader, break systems like a red teamer
+- 🧘 Meditate like a monk, code like a trader, innvoate and build. 🔥 🚀